pawPatoes/Mayhem/README.md

 * Do **NOT** download the repository's source code as it is outdated and non-functional due to technical difficulties on my end.
 Working versions are available in the Releases tab.
 * Mayhem release zips do **NOT** include dependencies due to the release file size limit.
 * Do not play with Incantation and Aurinko as Mayhem only supports ruby’s alternatives (Oveflow and Engulf).
+* Mayhem currently crashes with Cryptid, however this will be fixed in the next version
-* Mayhem currently conflicts with Vallkarri and Paya's Terrible Additions and may behave weirdly with Cryptid.
+* Mayhem currently conflicts with Vallkarri and Paya's Terrible Additions.
 Please report any other conflicts you find.
 * Mayhem currently does not have custom save files.
 * [Balatro Multiplayer](https://github.com/Balatro-Multiplayer/BalatroMultiplayer) support is currently not known, however is **likely not compatible**.